3 Day Berchtesgaden Itinerary: A Long Weekend in Berchtesgaden, Germany

 Berchtesgaden Town

 No trip to Berchtesgaden is complete without exploring the town itself!
-Located along the beautiful Ache river and offering striking views of the Bavarian Alps, this charming town has to be one of the most scenic places in Germany.
+Located along the beautiful Ache River and offering striking views of the Bavarian Alps, this charming town has to be one of the most scenic places in Germany.

 Although less than 10,000 people live here, Berchtesgaden is visited by around two million people every year so it’s bound to feel quite busy.
 Especially, as the town itself is relatively small.